 The R&D Tax Credit is a federal incentive that rewards innovative companies that improve or develop a new product and/or process.
-To determine credit eligibility, the IRS has implemented a simple four-part test.
-A business is performing qualified R&D activity if it meets all of the following criteria:
+To make sure that companies are staying compliant, the IRS has enforced a four part test that must be met by companies aiming to claim the R&D Tax Credit.

 An activity intended to develop new or improved business component: